2006 Lebanon War: Hezbollah rocket attacks

 Cities hit were Haifa, Hadera, Nazareth, Tiberias, Nahariya, Safed, Shaghur, Afula, Kiryat Shmona, Beit She'an, Karmiel, Acre, and Ma'alot-Tarshiha, as well as dozens of towns, kibbutzim, moshavim, and Druze and Israeli-Arab villages.
 The northern West Bank was also hit.

 Israeli Defense Minister Amir Peretz ordered commanders to prepare civil defense plans.
 One million Israelis had to stay near or in bomb shelters or security rooms, with some 250,000 civilians evacuating the north and relocating to other areas of the country.

 After the high number of Lebanese civilian casualties in the Qana airstrike, Israel announced a unilateral freeze in its air attacks on Lebanon.
 Hezbollah then halted its own rocket attacks on Israel.
 When Israel resumed its air attacks on Lebanon, Hezbollah followed suit and recommenced rocket attacks on Israeli targets.

 Hezbollah rocket attacks also targeted and succeeded in hitting military targets in Israel.
 The Israeli military censorship was, however, very strict and explicitly forbade Israel-based media from reporting such incidents.
-The war time instruction to media stated that "The Military Censor will not approve reports on missile hits at IDF bases and/or strategic facilities."
-A notable exception was the rocket attack 6 August, on a company of IDF reservists assembling in the border community of Kfar Giladi, which killed 12 soldiers and wounded several others.
+The wartime instruction to media stated that "The Military Censor will not approve reports on missile hits at IDF bases and/or strategic facilities."
+A notable exception was the rocket attack 6 August, on a company of IDF reservists assembling in the border community of Kfar Giladi, which killed twelve soldiers and wounded several others.
 Initially Israel did not confirm that the victims were military but eventually relented.

-6 August, two elderly Arab women in Haifa were killed, and an Arab man was mortally wounded, by Hezbollah rocket fire.
+On 6 August, two elderly Arab women in Haifa were killed, and an Arab man was mortally wounded, by Hezbollah rocket fire.
 The day after Hezbollah leader Nasrallah appealed to Haifa's Arab community to leave the city so as not be hurt.

 After the initial Israeli response, Hezbollah declared an all-out military alert.
 Hezbollah was estimated to have 13,000 missiles at the beginning of the conflict.
 Israeli newspaper Haaretz described Hezbollah as a trained, skilled, well-organized, and highly motivated infantry that was equipped with the cream of modern weaponry from the arsenals of Syria, Iran, Russia, and China.
 Hezbollah's satellite TV station Al-Manar reported that the attacks had included a Fajr-3 and a Ra'ad 1, both liquid-fuel missiles developed by Iran.